justintaddei/arp-lookup/README.md

 ## About

 `arp-lookup` is a simple ARP utility to map an IP address to a MAC address and vice versa.

-It also includes vendor information.
+> Vendor information has been removed from v2 in favor of [@network-utils/vender-lookup](https://www.npmjs.com/package/@network-utils/vendor-lookup)
+> Please see the CHANGELOG.md for the full list of breaking changes

 ## Installation